space-physics/piradar/README.rst

     unzip ecosystem-0.95-1-6deb253-sdr-transceiver.zip -d /media/sd-card

-   where ``/media/sd-card`` is the path to the FAT32-formatted SD card on your laptop.
+   where ``/media/sd-card`` is the mounted SD card path to the FAT32-formatted SD card on your laptop.
+You can find this path with the command ``df``.
 3. boot the Red Pitaya with this micro SD card. login/password ``root``

 Install GNU Radio Red Pitaya tools